German submarine U-771: Second patrol

 U-771 spent the next three months travelling to various Norwegian ports, including Trondheim, Kristiansand, Bergen, Bogenbucht, and Hammerfest.
 During this time, U-771 was reassigned to the 11th U-boat Flotilla on 1 August 1944; she remained a part of that flotilla until 30 September, when she was again reassigned, this time to the 13th U-boat Flotilla.
 On 14 October 1944, U-771 finally left Hammerfest and headed into the Arctic Ocean.
-Twenty-nine days after she left Hammerfest, on 11 November 1944, U-771 was sunk in the Andfjord near Harstad, Norway, by torpedoes fired by the British submarine HMS Venturer.
+Twenty-nine days after she left Hammerfest, on 11 November 1944, U-771 was sunk in the Andfjord near Harstad, Norway, by a torpedo fired by the British submarine HMS Venturer.
 All 51 of her crewmembers were killed.

 Wolfpacks

 U-771 took part in three wolfpacks, namely: